nhsconnect/ITK3-Messaging-Distribution/pages/design/design_patterns.md

 - Registry Repository
 - Publish Subscribe

-# Patterns and ITK3 Distribution Based ITK3 Messaging Solutions  #
+# Patterns and ITK3 Messaging Distribution Based ITK3 Messaging Solutions  #

-Considering the design pattern / topology influences how any exposed ITK3 Distribution based ITK3 Messaging Solutions can be used and work within a system.
+Considering the design pattern / topology influences how any exposed ITK3 Messaging Distribution based ITK3 Messaging Solutions can be used and work within a system.
 ITK3 Messaging Solutions help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistantly.
-This implementation guide concentrates on [Case Studies](/engage_case_studies.html) to expose and demonstrate how design pattern can use ITK3 Distribution ITK3 Messaging Solutions to interoperate with other systems, patterns, and level of digital maturity within and between organisations.
+This implementation guide concentrates on [Case Studies](/engage_case_studies.html) to expose and demonstrate how design pattern can use ITK3 Messaging Distribution ITK3 Messaging Solutions to interoperate with other systems, patterns, and level of digital maturity within and between organisations.

 # ITK3 Messaging Solutions Considerations #